The cohortextractor action

 generate_cohort action looks like this:

-This produces a zipped file to reduce storage space required in the backend.
-Changing to
+.csv.gz file is compressed to reduce storage space and improve performance in the OpenSAFELY backend.

 The size of the dummy dataset is determined by the